 Django security tips

-Lucky you, you user of the web framework for perfectionists with deadlines (AKA Django).
+Lucky you, user of the web framework for perfectionists with deadlines (AKA Django)!
 The Django team has put a lot of thought into their security practice (find security features in their documentation and their security policy is interesting too).
-We have summarized some of the best tips to keep your Django project secure.
+We have summarized some of the best tips for keeping your Django project secure.